sk-sahu/sig-bio-shiny/README.md

 ![](sigbio-v0.2.1.gif)

 ## Introduction
 **Significant Biology** is an important step of any high-throughput sequence analysis.
 Once you mapped and/or assembled sequenced reads followed by feature(gene/isoform) quantification and/or diffrential analysis you will end up with set of genes.
 Quickly exploring those genes from diffrent aspect what gives an idea about the Biology they involved in.
-Here comes this **SigBio** Shiny application.
-This is platform where with a set of genes you can do **Gene Ontology (GO), KEGG Pathway, Enrichment, Annotation and many things (will be discussed soon).**
+Here comes this **SigBio** Shiny application interface.
+This is platform where with a set of genes you can do **Gene mapping Annotation, Enrichment Analysis of Gene Ontology (GO), KEGG Pathway and many things (which will be discussed soon).**

-This is completely writen in R Shiny (if the name not already referes) and underneeth uses R and Bioconductor packages.
+Completely made using R and Bioconductor.
+No manual database dump required, which make deployment simple with a single R Script.
+It takes full advantage of AnnotationHub package to get annotation for the selected organism and do enrichment analysis on top of it using ClusterProfiler.
+AnnotationHub makes sure you always get the lastest annotation from public databases.

 ## Disclaimer
 sig-bio-shiny shiny application along with the SigBio R package is an open source effort and distributed under [MIT license](https://opensource.org/licenses/MIT).
 This uses KEGG data for few tasks, which is free for Academic uses but other uses may require a license agreement (In details at [KEGG Website](https://www.kegg.jp/kegg/legal.html)).
 By using this application you follow the respective tool licenses.
 Any developer involved in this DO NOT warrant nor responsible for any legal issues.